Texas Sage Plant – Leucophyllum frutescens (Texas Ranger / Cenizo, Live Starter Shrub)

 Add tough, silvery beauty to a hot, dry landscape with a live Texas Sage plant (Leucophyllum frutescens), also known as Texas Ranger or cenizo.
 This drought- and heat-tolerant native shrub has soft silver-gray foliage and bursts of purple, lavender, and pink blooms after summer rains — earning its “barometer bush” nickname.
 It attracts bees, butterflies, and hummingbirds, resists deer, and thrives in full sun with little water.
 Shipped as a healthy live starter plant (under 12 inches tall) by Carlos Plant Farm.
 Cold hardy in USDA zones 8–11.

-The Texas Sage plant (Leucophyllum frutescens), also known as Texas Ranger, cenizo, or barometer bush, is one of the toughest, most beautiful shrubs you can grow in a hot, dry spot.
-Its silvery-gray, velvety-soft foliage looks great year-round, and after summer and fall rains it erupts with bursts of purple, lavender, pink, and magenta blooms — a striking contrast against the shimmery leaves.
+The Texas Sage plant (Leucophyllum frutescens) is also known as Texas Ranger, cenizo, or barometer bush.
+In fact, it is one of the toughest, most beautiful shrubs you can grow in a hot, dry spot.
+Its silvery-gray, velvety-soft foliage looks great year-round.
+Then, after summer and fall rains, it erupts with bursts of purple, lavender, pink, and magenta blooms, a striking contrast against the shimmery leaves.
 Easy-care, drought-resistant, and practically maintenance-free, the Texas Sage plant is a xeriscape favorite that thrives where many other shrubs struggle.

 Why Grow a Texas Sage Plant?